 Status: Anticipated start in the summer of 2023

 Phase 4: Installation of pier fibre wrap

-Status: Anticipated start in the summer of 2022 and continue throughout the rehabilitation of the bridge.
+Status: Continuing throughout the rehabilitation of the bridge.